Embassy of Denmark

 What documents do I need?

-For a full list of documentation required, you must check the Danish Embassy website as requirements may change and detailed information is provided.
+The University has a checklist to assist you in collecting the required documents, however for a full list of documentation required, you must check the Danish Embassy website as requirements may change and detailed information is provided.

 How do I get to the VFS Centre?